elcodabra/angular4-starter/README.md

 Run `npm run build` or `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Node server

+Run `npm run start:server` for a node server both for dev or prod build dist.
+Navigate to `http://localhost:8080/`.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).